gunbamz/mern-course/README.md

 ## OAuth
 Passport is a auth middleware for Node.
 It handles auth in general, but has plugins (strategies) for specific types of auth.
 We are going to use just one strategy: the one for Google.

+### Authentication Theory
+Cookie-based authentication: Because HTTP is stateless, logging in cannot be managed without a permanent identifier like a cookie or an token.
+After a user goes through the auth process, the server will create an identifying piece of information and store it on the user's device as a cookie.
+The browser will then provide that cookie with every subsequent request to the server.